hashicorp/consul-esm/README.md

 // are enabled.
 disable_coordinate_updates = false

+// Enable or disable agentless mode.
+// When set to true, ESM will operate without a Consul Client Agent dependency.
+// Can also be provided through the CONSUL_ENABLEAGENTLESS environment variable. enable_agentless = true/false

 // The address of the local Consul agent.
+// or
+// The address of the Consul server to use if `enable_agentless` is set to true.
-Can also be provided through the
-// CONSUL_HTTP_ADDR environment variable.
-http_addr = "localhost:8500"
+// Can also be provided through the CONSUL_HTTP_ADDR environment variable. http_addr = "localhost:8500"

 // The ACL token to use when communicating with the local Consul agent.
 Can